-Further capitalizing on the unique landscape of Anniston, the Coldwater Mountain Bike Trail is a 4,000 acre tract of land owned by the Alabama State Lands Division of the Department of Conservation and Natural Resources.
+Further capitalizing on the unique landscape of Anniston, the Coldwater Mountain Bike Trail is a 4,000-acre tract of land owned by the Alabama State Lands Division of the Department of Conservation and Natural Resources.
 Once completed, Anniston will be home to one of the premier ride centers in the country offering up to 80 miles of trails with varying levels of difficulty.
 Riders are already traveling to the area from all over the country with 40 miles already in service.

-The City adopted a FY 2019 general fund budget of \$39.5 million.
+The City adopted a FY 2020 general fund budget of \$39.9 million.
 The City is constantly reviewing opportunities to increase revenue, as well as reduce expenditures, by using its assets more efficiently and effectively.

-In preparing the FY 2019 budget, the City considered outside factors that affect funding decisions such as state and local economic conditions, federal and state mandates, political and social environment, citizen concerns, and outside agency considerations.
+In preparing the FY 2020 budget, the City considered outside factors that affect funding decisions such as state and local economic conditions, federal and state mandates, political and social environment, citizen concerns, and outside agency considerations.
 The following are a few key factors that were taken into account when building the budget:

-- > Total revenues were conservatively budgeted with a 2.1% increase from the FY2018 amended budget. - Mayor and Council did budget to use \$112,000 (difference between budgeted use of fund balance and budgeted amount going to reserves) of fund balance to help offset costs associated with a comprehensive plan and a wage and compensation study. - Expenditures were projected to increase by 2.9 % compared to the FY 2018 amended budget.
-Capital outlays and projects, other one-time costs (comprehensive plan and a compensation study), and increase in personnel expenses were the main reasons for the increase. - Mayor and Council approved a step, or merit, increase for employees effective January 1, 2019. - ➤ Mayor and Council appropriated funds to cover approximately \$1.0 million in capital outlays.
+- > Total revenues were conservatively budgeted with essentially no increase from the FY2019 amended budget. - Mayor and Council did budget to use \$485,000 of fund balance to help offset costs budgeted in prior years but won't begin until FY 2020. - Expenditures also remained flat compared to the FY 2019 amended budget. - Mayor and Council approved a step, or merit, increase for employees effective October 1, 2019. - Mayor and Council appropriated funds to cover approximately \$1.1 million in capital outlays.
 Funds from various sources (general fund, bank financing, stormwater, fire tax, etc.) were assigned to pay for these projects which included infrastructure improvements, vehicle replacements, technology upgrades, and facility improvements.